TritonDataCenter/rfd/rfd/0058/README.md

 NICs.
 Net-agent is responsible for updating any metadata in NAPI that needs to be updated in order to make that metadata a more accurate reflection of the reality on the CNs that are managed by Triton.
 When this is not done, inconsistencies arise between the figurative map and territory.
+Currently, net-agent is responsible for the NIC-object that gets stored in Moray.
+However, it may have to manage other/new networking related objects in the future.

 Net-agent previously had a minor defect in which it would -- under certain conditions -- not detect removals of VMs through the `vmadm` interface, and